UTT-Alumni/Discord-Bot/README.md

 ### Permissions
 This bot need the following permissions:
 - General
+  - Manage Roles (to add a role to a user)
   - Manage Nicknames (to update users' nickname)
   - Read Messages/View Channels (to check if the welcome message has already been sent)
-  - Manage roles (to add a role to a user)
 - Text Permissions
   - Send Messages
   - Embed Links